 Well, before jumping onto its usage, it's important to understand what exactly Xargs does.
-In layman's terms, the tool - in its most basic form - reads data from standard input (stdin) and executes the command (supplied to it as argument) one or more times based on the input read.
-Any blanks and spaces in input are treated as delimiters, while blank lines are ignored.
+In layman's terms, the tool - in its most basic form - reads data from standard input (stdin) and executes the command (supplied to it as an argument) one or more times based on the input read.
+Any blanks and spaces in the input are treated as delimiters, while blank lines are ignored.

-If no command is supplied as argument to xargs, the default command that the tool executes is echo.
+If no command is supplied as an argument to xargs, the default command that the tool executes is echo.
 For example, in the following example, I just executed 'xargs' and entered 'Hello World' on stdin.
 As I pressed Ctrl+D (to tell xargs that we're done with the input), the echo command was automatically executed, and 'Hello World' was printed again.

 2. How to use xargs with another command?